Physics Mentor, IIT Madras | Updated on - Jun 28, 2026

 CBSE Weightage:7 marks, usually one 5-mark derivation on capacitor energy or dielectric effect plus one short answer on equipotential surfaces.

-NEET Weightage: 2 to 3 questions every year, mostly on parallel plate capacitor with a dielectric.
+NEET Weightage: 2 to 3 questions every year, mostly on a parallel plate capacitor with a dielectric.

 Exercise Breakdown for NCERT Solutions for Class 12 Physics Chapter 2

-The chapter carries 36 back exercises plus 11 in-text solved examples in the new edition, spread across 15 sub-topics.
-Exercises 2.1 to 2.11 are conceptual and worth 2 to 3 marks each in CBSE; from exercise 2.12 onward, every problem is a multi-step numerical worth 3 to 5 marks.
+The chapter has 36 back exercises plus 11 in-text examples across 15 sub-topics.
+Exercises 2.1 to 2.11 are conceptual; from 2.12 onward most are multi-step numericals worth 3 to 5 marks.

 Parallel-plate capacitance - geometry and constants.